What are Q-plates and can I insure a Q plate car?

 Like many insurance providers, the RAC do not provide cover for vehicles with Q-plates due to these associated risks, so always check first with your provider before altering your car or buying a Q-plate car.

-However we do provide cover for other types of more unusual vehicles, ranging from classic cars and motorbikes, to classic military vehicles and even classic tractors, so check out our insurance pages for more information.
+However we do provide cover for other types of more unusual vehicles, ranging from classic car insurance and motorbikes, to classic military vehicles and even classic tractors, so check out our insurance pages for more information.

 Does the RAC offer car insurance for modified cars?